-Zoning Overlay ETIPC SAP / PPZ - No specific zoning applied to ETC; Landscape Conservation Zone not applied to ETC - Scenic Protection Code not applied to ETC Applied Not applied orUtilities use is NPR, P or D.No finite discretionary development standards
+Zoning Overlay ETIPC SAP / PPZ No specific zoning applied to ETC;Landscape Conservation Zone not applied to ETC - Scenic Protection Code not applied to ETC Applied Not applied orUtilities use is NPR, P or D.No finite discretionary development standards

 A range of zones have been applied to the land subject to these corridors and as the SPP allows for consideration of Utilities in all zones this is acceptable to TasNetworks.
-Notwithstanding this, the Landscape Conservation Zone has been applied the ETC in numerous instances.
-This includes the following lines:
+The Scenic Protection Code has not been applied to any of the ETC. The IPA and the ETC have been mapped correctly in the draft LPS.
+Neither a SAP nor PPZ has been applied to the ETIPC which is supported by TasNetworks.